tvd-dataset/tvd-plugin/README.md

    `$ git commit -a -m"Initial commit`
 3. ... and update [version tag](http://semver.org/):
    `git tag -a 0.2`
-4. Upload your plugin:
+4. Push everything to Github.
-   `$ python setup.py sdist upload`
+   `$ git push --all --tags`